-And at least us, under President Trump, we weighed those two every time we took action against Iran, but we always, and I think rightly so, erred on the side of protecting American national security interest.
-And sometimes that was… Actually, every time that was a really difficult decision.
+At least us, under President Trump, we weighed those two every time we took action against Iran.
+But we always, and I think rightly so, erred on the side of protecting American national security interests.
+And sometimes that was, actually, every time that was a really difficult decision.

 Mr. Jekielek: I can’t help thinking about the Taliban saying, we’re going to put 2000 suicide bombers, basically.
-It feels like a very similar type of thing almost.
-I mean, in terms of messaging, if we’re talking about propaganda.
+It feels like a very similar type of thing almost, in terms of messaging, if we’re talking about propaganda.

 Mr. Jekielek: Because, of course, this is very much a lot about messaging.
 I don’t think that those 2000 are going to show up there.